Foundation Board of Governors

 Lida Buckner, Chair

-Lida Buckner is vice chair of the Swedish Foundation Board of Governors.
+Lida Buckner is chair of the Swedish Foundation Board of Governors.
 Lida joined the Swedish Foundation Board of Governors in May 2008.
 She also serves on the boards of the O.D.
 Fisher Investment Companies, O.D.
 Fisher Charitable Foundation, Issaquah Schools Foundation, Issaquah PTSA Council, and is Secretary of the John L. Locke Jr. Charitable Trust.
 Lida is an active volunteer in the Issaquah School District, chairing a school auction, serving two years as President of the Grand Ridge Elementary PTSA, two years as Vice President of Elementary School PTSAs for the Issaquah School District, and is currently VP of Marketing for the Issaquah Schools Foundation.
 Her previous civic services supported The Washington Round Table, Jubilee Women's Center, and the Deaf-Blind Service Center of Seattle.
 Buckner earned her bachelor's degree in administration-marketing from Washington State University.
 She spent eight years in television sales in Seattle.
 Lida now resides with her husband, Kyle, and two sons in Issaquah.

 J. Scott Harrison, Vice Chair